Operations FAQ

 Minimal time before next promotion: 2 month

-Position: Flight Member or Crewman All Chief Petter Officers show skills as
+Position: Flight Member or Crewman

-extraordinary Gunners or Pilots.
+All Chief Petter Officers show skills as extraordinary Gunners or Pilots.
 As CPO you can also be nominated as Assistant to an Officer.
+To advance further you must prove yourself as a leader and help organize events or consider enlisting as Officer Cadet.

-Senior Chief Petty Officer (INSCPO) Minimal time before
+E7 Senior Chief Petty Officer (INSCPO)

-not make it into the Officer academy as Cadet.
-As recognition for the continued service as
+All Senior Chief Petter Officers show skills as extraordinary Gunners or Pilots, but may not make it into the Officer academy as Cadet.
+As recognition for the continued service as Assistant to an Officer, or for organizing events the Senior title is given.

 E8 Master Chief Petty Officer (MCPO)